-- If a DNS server is used on the network, you can type the host name as a URL.
+- ☐ If a DNS server is used on the network, you can type the host name as a URL.
 For example, http://webmonitor.netprinter.com/.
 In order to do this, you must the register the IP address and the host name of the Network Interface Board with the DNS server.
-Consult the network administrator for information about how to do this. - □ If the network uses proxy servers, the browser may run slowly.
+Consult the network administrator for information about how to do this. - ☐ When you use the proxy server, you must set up the proxy server address for the Web browser you are using.
+Consult the network administrator for information about how to set the proxy server.